locoframework/loco-rails-core/README.md

 # 🧐 What is Loco-Rails-Core?

 **Loco-Rails-Core** is a Rails plugin that has been extracted from [Loco-Rails](https://github.com/locoframework/loco-rails).
-The reason for this extraction was to pull out the functionality that can be used as a stand-alone lib.
+The reason for this extraction was to pull out functionality that can be used as a stand-alone lib.
 This functionality was the origin of the [Loco-Rails](https://github.com/locoframework/loco-rails) project.

-I wanted to provide a logical structure for JavaScript code that would be corresponding with Rails` controllers and views.
+I wanted to provide a logical structure for a JavaScript code that corresponds to Rails` controllers and views.
-The same controller's action would be called on the JavaScript level that renders a response for a given request on the [Rails](https://rubyonrails.org) side.
+The same controller's action that renders a response for a given request on the [Rails](https://rubyonrails.org) side would be called on the JavaScript level.
 By _"the same"_ - I mean action with the same name and defined in an (optionally namespaced) controller with the corresponding name as the one on the server-side.

-The **Loco-Rails-Core** by itself does not provide a lot of value.
-It has to be used with its JavaScript complementary library - [Loco-JS](https://github.com/locoframework/loco-js).
+The **Loco-Rails-Core**, by itself, does not provide a lot of value.
+It should be used with its JavaScript complementary library - [Loco-JS-Core](https://github.com/locoframework/loco-js-core).
 **Loco-Rails-Core**'s single generator adds `Loco::Core::Helpers` module to `ApplicationHelper`.
 It also updates the `application.html.erb` layout by adding `data-*` attributes to HTML `<body>` element.
-**Loco-Rails-Core** does this via methods defined in the aforementioned `Loco::Core::Helpers` module.
+**Loco-Rails-Core** does this via methods defined in the mentioned above `Loco::Core::Helpers` module.

-These attributes store the information about namespace, controller and action names involved in handing a given request.
+These attributes store the information about the namespace, controller, and action names involved in handing a given request.
-[Loco-JS](https://github.com/locoframework/loco-js) looks at those attributes to call out method from the corresponding location but inside the JavaScript code.
+[Loco-JS-Core](https://github.com/locoframework/loco-js-core) looks at these attributes to call out a method from the corresponding location but inside the JavaScript code.
-In other words - [Loco-JS](https://github.com/locoframework/loco-js) will call a JavaScript controller's action with the same name and located inside the same namespace.
+In other words - [Loco-JS-Core](https://github.com/locoframework/loco-js-core) calls a JavaScript controller's action with the same name and located inside the same namespace.

 _Example:_